sguox002/leetcode/leetcode-all.md

 we see x, sum=x,
 then we see y, sum+=flatsum+y->2x+y, we see z: sum+=sum+z ->2x+y+x+y+z, ie we get the flat sum and keep adding.
 ->>

-<<-688	Knight Probability in Chessboard    		49.6%	Medium
-dfs
-->>

-<<-695	Max Area of Island    		63.7%	Medium
-dfs calculate the number of nodes in each set.
-->>

-<<-694	Number of Distinct Islands    		56.8%	Medium
-only need to remove the reference. translation only.
-->>

-<<-711	Number of Distinct Islands II    		48.6%	Hard
-supports rotation (90,180,270 degrees) or reflections for each set we save the points with 8 different format and convert to string and push into hashset. see dihedral_group in wiki
-- reflection 2, rotation 4, total 8 combinations
-- save all the 8 shapes
-- remove the reference (shift to origin)
-- sort the 8 shapes so we get the smallest representation and use it as key.
-->>

-<<-733	Flood Fill    		55.6%	Easy
-start (sr,sc) and flood fill with a new color. dfs.
-->>

-<<-749	Contain Virus    		47.1%	Hard
-given a 2d grid, 0 uninfected, 1 infected. a wall can be installed between ajacent cells.
-Each nigh the virus spreads to its neighboring cells.
-Each day you can install walls around only one region- the affected area the threatens the most unaffected cells. if it is possible to save? number of walls required?
-- need dfs to get region and number of cells to be infected. = number of walls
-- growing of all other regions.
-- quarantine region can mark as -1 so no dfs will be done.
-- using dfs/bfs/union-find to save each set's infect list.
-- store information in heap.
-->>

-<<-886	Possible Bipartition    		44.7%	Medium
-dfs coloring alternatively.
-->>

-<<-934	Shortest Bridge    		49.2%	Medium
-shortest bridge between two island. group all positions in each set and try the distance. dfs to two groups.
-->>

-<<-959	Regions Cut By Slashes    		66.6%	Medium
-upscale 3 by 3 and do bfs/dfs.
-->>

-<<- 1706.
-Where will the ball fall
-the grid with / and \,
-upscale the grid by 3, and then use bfs or dfs to find which one to go. bfs is better (for implementation) ->>

-<<-980	Unique Paths III    		77.0%	Hard
-from start to end, 0 can go, -1 cannot go. return number of paths what walk over every empty cell exactly once.
-dfs: visited cannot visit again, final nstep is the total empty cell.
-->>

-<<-1020	Number of Enclaves    		58.5%	Medium
-find those cannot connect to boundary dfs
-->>

-<<-1034	Coloring A Border    		45.1%	Medium
-same value and connected. border has at least a neighboring cell which is not the connected group. dfs to mark negative as visited and then check all negatives and see if they have a cell not in the group.
-->>

-<<-1219	Path with Maximum Gold    		65.6%	Medium
-mxn matrix with gold, 0 means you cannot cross.
-You cannot visit the same cell again. you can start and stop any place.
-- dfs: at any position with gold do dfs, visited changed to 0. and find the max.
-->>

-<<-1254	Number of Closed Islands    		61.1%	Medium
-0 is land, 1 is water.
-closed island are those 0s which does not touch the boundary.
-dfs: mark if the dfs touched the boundary. or first dfs using boundary 0s to change to 1. and then dfs inner nodes of 0.
-->>

-<<-1306	Jump Game III    		60.5%	Medium
-given an array you are at index start.
-At i, you can jump to i+A[i] or i-A[i]. check if you can jump to any position with value 0. dfs using visited hashtable.
-->>

-<<-55	Jump Game    		34.9%	Medium
-you are at the first element, each element represents the max step you can jump. determine if you are able to reach the last index. bfs similar: update the max i+nums[i]
-->>

-<<-1377	Frog Position After T Seconds    		34.2%	Hard
-given an undirected tree with n vertices from 1 to n.
-Starts at 1, it can jump to direct connected vertices, cannot go back to visited nodes.
-It randomly jump to its neighbors with same probability. given time t and target node, find the probability on the target at time t.
-dfs: decrease t and get its neighbors leaf node: 1/0
-->>

-<<-1462	Course Schedule IV    		43.9%	Medium
-given n course from 0 to n-1 and a list of prerquisitites. given a list of queries (a,b) need to return if a is b's prerequisites.
-- the graph will form several connected graphs.
-- post order traversal to get the parent child relations.
-->>

-<<-1559	Detect Cycles in 2D Grid    		44.8%	Hard
-given a matrix, find if there exists a cycle, a cycle is connected path with same value. dfs with parent position, we cannot go back to immediate parent.
-If we found we back to a visited node, we found a cycle. very easy to make mistakes.
-->>

 <<-1568	Minimum Number of Days to Disconnect Island    		51.1%	Hard